 Dr. Karen Binder-Brynes

-Dr. Karen Binder-Brynes is a leading Psychologist with a private practice in New York City for the past 15 years.
-Her practice consists of older adolescents and adults.
-She provides Individual as well as marital, family and group psychotherapy.
-In addition, Dr. Binder-Brynes is a leading expert in the field of posttraumatic stress.
+Dr. Karen Binder-Brynes is a leading Psychologist with a long term practice in New York City.
+She works with both adolescents and adults and is a renowned expert in the field of post traumatic stress disorder (PTSD).

-Dr. Karen Binder-Brynes has recently been contracted to the Episcopal Church to counsel and debrief returning Military Episcopal Clergy who have been deployed in Iraq.
-Recently, Dr. Karen Binder-Brynes has become a charter member of the Division of Trauma Psychology of The American Psychological Association and has been appointed to the Committee of Disaster Response.
-She is currently working on setting up remote video trauma relief counseling programs in conjunction with the Episcopal Church in the New Orleans area.
+Dr. Karen Binder-Brynes has been a trauma expert for national disaster first responders including 9/11 World Trade Centers, the aftermath of Hurricane Katrina.
+She is a charter member of the Division of Trauma Psychology of The American Psychological Association and has been appointed to the Committee of Disaster Response.
+She is currently working on setting up remote video trauma relief counseling programs.

 Robert Kennedy Jr.